DevonXDal/Glowbound-OS-PWA/README.md

 ---

 ## Important Disclaimer - Adult and Conditioning Usage
-This project, while public, is first and foremost, for my home, family, friends, and partners.
-Expect features that include potentially disturbing or NSFW topics including but not limited to:
+This project, while public, is first and foremost for my home, family, friends, and partners.
+Expect features that include potentially disturbing or NSFW topics, including but not limited to:
 - Sex
 - NSFW Graphical Content
 - Hypnosis